ManimCommunity/manim/docs/source/guides/deep_dive.rst

   medium render quality, the frame rate is 30 frames per second, and so the time progression with steps ``[0, 1/30, 2/30, ..., 89/30]`` is created.
-- In the internal render loop, each of these time stamps is processed: there are no updater functions, so effectively the scene updates the state of the transformation animation to the desired time stamp (for example, at time stamp ``t = 45/30``, the animation is completed to a rate of ``alpha = 0.5``).
+- In the internal render loop, each of these time stamps is processed: there are no updater functions, so effectively the manager updates the state of the transformation animation to the desired time stamp (for example, at time stamp ``t = 45/30``, the animation is completed to a rate of ``alpha = 0.5``).
-- Then the scene asks the renderer to do its job.
-The renderer asks its camera to capture the scene, the only mobject that needs to be processed at this point is the main mobject attached to the transformation; the camera converts the current state of the mobject to entries in a NumPy array.
-The renderer passes this array to the file writer.
+- Then the manager asks the renderer to do its job.
+The renderer then produces the pixels, which are then fed into the :class:`.FileWriter`.
 - At the end of the loop, 90 frames have been passed to the file writer.

 Completing the render loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The last few steps in the :meth:`.Scene.play_internal` call are not too
+The last few steps in the :meth:`.Manager._play` call are not too
-exciting: for every animation, the corresponding :meth:`.Animation.finish` and :meth:`.Animation.clean_up_from_scene` methods are called.
+exciting: for every animation, the corresponding :meth:`.Animation.finish` method is called.

 ..
 NOTE::